jgoguen/calibre-kobo-driver/README.md

 # Calibre driver for Kobo Touch/Glo/Mini
 An extension of the existing KoboTouch driver provided with Calibre.
 This plugin allows modifying ePub files to enable extra Kobo features.

-**Please note**: The extra features slow down the process of uploading books considerably.
-There is currently no way to save the modified books back into your Calibre library, so books are processed in transit to your device every time.
+**Please note**: There is currently no way to save the modified books back into your Calibre library, so books are processed in transit to your device every time.

 #Installation
 To install this plugin from source, you have two options: